pitkley/aws-search-extension/README.md

     By default, the extension uses indices that are directly bundled with the extension itself.
     While this has the advantage that no network requests are made from the extension at all, this can lead to outdated indices.

-    While the extension will receive index-updates by publishing updated versions to the various extension stores relatively regularly (monthly to quarterly), you have to additional options for updating indices:
+    While the extension will receive index-updates by publishing updated versions to the various extension stores relatively regularly (monthly to quarterly), you have two additional options for updating indices:

     1. Trigger a manual index update.

-        Use your browser's omnibox, activate the AWS search extension (e.g. by typing `ase` followed by a space), then enter `!update`.
+        Use your browser's omnibox, activate the AWS search extension (by typing `ase` followed by a space), then enter `!update`.
-        You will see a result informing you to hit "Enter" to trigger an index update, and it also informs you when the indices where last updated:
+        You will see a result informing you to hit "Enter" to trigger an index update, and it also informs you when the indices were last updated:

         ![Triggering a manual update](docs/aes-command-update.png)